This super easy biscuit recipe uses no shortening! It's quick to make and tastes DELICIOUS!

-I'm staying at my sister's house for a couple of days and last night I REALLY wanted biscuits.
-I'm not a big biscuit maker and usually have used a box of Bisquick, but this recipe is VERY simple and uses only ingredients that most people would always have on hand.
+I’m not a big biscuit maker and usually have used a box of Bisquick, but this recipe is VERY simple and uses only ingredients that most people would always have on hand.

 Most times when you look in a cookbook or online for a recipe for biscuits it calls for shortening.
 If you're like me, shortening isn't something that's in the kitchen cupboard.